 If that wasn’t interesting enough, there’s more than one species to learn about and enjoy, each one with slightly different characteristics.
 Two I’ve found are craterellus foetidus and craterellus cinereus, but supposedly there are others too.

-In the kitchen black trumpets, like their cousins yellowfoot chanterelles cook very fast.
+Trumpets have one of the most potent flavors of all wild mushrooms, especially fresh.
+They may be small, and flimsy, but they pack a serious punch.
+As thye’re hollow, black trumpets, like their cousins yellowfoot chanterelles cook very fast.
 Once they hit the pan they’re pretty much done, but they make up for their small stature with a great flavor which is intense, and echoes their smell: exciting, woodsy and deep, with a hint of something sweet.

 Like most mushrooms, these marry wonderfully with cream.
 Like other chanterelles, I would caution you to cook these by themselves, their flavor can be overwhelmed by other mushrooms such as morels, or by really strong flavors like garlic, smoke food, or spicy seasonings.
 One of my favorite ways to eat them is to chop them finely, and make a sauce with them using meat stock to garnish a plate, but they’ll enhance, soups, sauces, butters, salads, pasta’s, you name it, just remember what you make will be black, or speckled, or both.